rtyler/presentations/continuous-delivery-infra/content/preso.md

 # oh hey, tell me things

-wouldn't a better way to manage and prosion Jenkins with code be nice?
+wouldn't a better way to manage and provision Jenkins with code be nice?

 -> [JENKINS-31094](https://issues.jenkins-ci.org/browse/JENKINS-31094) <-